 Procedures on how to go about applying for an exemption are outlined in Subpart C to 49 CFR Part 381.
 Until the driver actually receives the exemption, the driver remains medically unqualified.

-For all other medical standards, drivers must refer to Section 381.310 for a list of specific data that must be provided to the FMCSA.
+For all other medical standards, drivers must refer to Section 381.310 for a list of specific medical conditions and data that must be provided to the FMCSA.

 Step 3: Public Comment

 The notice gives the public an opportunity to review and comment on all documents related to the application.
 It becomes public record.

-Step 4: FMCSA’s Decision
+Step 4: FMCSA’s Decision-Making Process

-The FMCSA takes into consideration all information related to the application, including public comments.
+The FMCSA takes into consideration all information related to the application for driver exemptions, including public comments.
 It will decide whether granting the exemption could harm public safety.

 Be aware that getting to this step could take several months!

-Step 5: Handling of the Exemption Letter
+Step 5: Handling the Exemption Letter

-Step 6: Renewals
+Step 6: Understanding Exemption Renewals

-Keeping Your Exemption
+Keeping Your Medical Exemption